matsbauer/python_tutorials/ml_introduction.md

 We start with introducing a new regression scheme, the DecisionTreeRegressor.
 This is a function in sklearn that enables you to use multiple input predictors to predict the outcome.
 The inputs now are landsize, number of rooms and number of bathrooms, and we are still predicting the price.

 #### Practical example
 I am currently looking at buying a house and want a landsize of 355m^2^.
 I have $750,000 and want to know whether I can buy a house with three rooms or only two rooms, with one bathroom.
-Let's first look at the new script we use for the DecisionTreeRegressor:
+Let's first look at the new script we use for the DecisionTreeRegressor (DTR):

 ```python
 from sklearn.tree import DecisionTreeRegressor